asahahaha/comp551-a2/README.md

 ## Overview

 This repository showcases our exploration and implementation of logistic regression and multi-class regression algorithms applied to text data, without direct reliance on Scikit-learn's built-in algorithms.
 Our work encompasses the preprocessing of datasets, feature selection through simple linear regression coefficients and mutual information scores, and the development of logistic and multi-class regression models from scratch.
 We validated our models using small perturbations and monitored cross-entropy to ensure robustness and accuracy.
-Our implementations were benchmarked against Scikit-learn's decision tree algorithm, demonstrating superior performance in terms of training speed and predictive accuracy.

 ## Datasets

 ### IMDB Reviews